rawBotX/raw-bot-X/README.md

 ## ⚙️ Features

 ### 🔐 Login
-- Automatic login using cookies.
+- Automatic login using email/password/username and cookies.(`config.env`)
-- Fallback to automatic email/password login if cookies fail (`config.env`).
-- Authentication codes sent via Telegram.
+- Authentication codes can be sent via Telegram.
 - Automatic account switch on failure (not fully tested).
 - Supports long-term usage with automated Selenium driver restarts.